Skip to main content

 • It creates conflict of interest suspicion that competes with belief

 Scripture warns that some will treat godliness as a means of gain (1 Timothy 6:5), teach for shameful gain (Titus 1:11), and exploit with deceptive words (2 Peter 2:3).
 When money dependence exists, hearers can suspect the message is tuned to revenue.
 Suspicion becomes an ἐγκοπή (hindrance) not because the gospel is weak, but because incentives distort credibility.
+The very root word of the faith means "to be persuaded," so we can not say this doesn't matter.
 Paul’s repeated not a burden ethic functions as a credibility guardrail (1 Thessalonians 2:9; 2 Thessalonians 3:8; Acts 20:33–35; 2 Corinthians 11:7–9).

 • It trains disorder by example and normalizes idleness